ReVanced/revanced-patcher/docs/2_2_patch_anatomy.md

 Patches can have options to get and set before a patch is executed.
 Options are useful for making patches configurable.
 After loading the patches using `PatchLoader`, options can be set for a patch.
-Multiple types are already inbuilt in ReVanced Patcher and are supported by any application that uses ReVanced Patcher.
+Multiple types are already built into ReVanced Patcher and are supported by any application that uses ReVanced Patcher.

-To define an option, use available `option` functions:
+To define an option, use the available `option` functions:

 ```kt
 val patch = bytecodePatch(name = "Patch") {